 And paste the following text in this file:

-Once this is done, press Ctrl+O to save and Ctrl+X to exit.
+To close nano, press Ctrl+O to save and Ctrl+X to exit.
 Reboot your system and when you log in, you will see your usernames is saved.

 9. Some settings tweaks